ringosham/Lazer-exporter/README.md

 The download beatmap feature requires logging in using your account.
 Please note that the application does not store any of your credentials and they will only be sent to [osu.ppy.sh](https://osu.ppy.sh).

-If you are not comfortable of using your account on a third party application, the application provides official links to the beatmap sets as an alternative.
+If you are not comfortable of using your account on a third-party application, the application provides official links to the beatmap sets as an alternative.

 ###Exporting songs